 A study of contemporary ethical issues from a Christian perspective.
-After a brief analysis of ethical theory, the course deals with ethical issues important to the church and individual.
-Two semester hours credit.
+After a brief analysis of biblical ethics and ethical theory, the course deals with ethical issues important to the individual, church, and society.
+Particular focus will be given to the topic of bio-medical issues.
+Three semester hours credit.